revanthreddy/builder-bootcamp-codepipeline-workshop/README.md

 To delete the sample application and the bucket that you created, use the AWS CLI.

-* Delete the `nashville-app-stack` first from the cloudformation console
+* Delete the `app-stack` first from the cloudformation console

 * Empty the `ArtifactBucket` manually